KillaW0lf04/CryptoTools/README.md

 A set crypto tools written in Python 2.7 which provide means of encrypting and decrypting data using technologies such as AES and RSA.

 Requires the latest [PyCrypto](https://www.dlitz.net/software/pycrypto/) package to work.
+As of this writing, the version being used was 2.6

+It is important to note that the ciphers below do not proivde authenticated encryption.

 The following tools are provided for your use: